Links

 Selecting a Taxonomy for a Project is a permanent choice that cannot be undone.
 However, you can edit your Taxonomy after using it in a Project.

-Project workflows allow you to explicitly define a series of annotation and review steps in your project.
+Project workflows allow you to explicitly define a series of annotation and review stages in your project.

-Once data has successfully gone through all stages of your workflow, it will be stored in the Ground Truth Stage.
+Once your data has successfully passed through all stages of your workflow, it will reach the Ground Truth Stage.

 A common workflow included a single Label Stage followed by two Review Stages where different sets of reviewers validate the annotations performed.